TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 that the code point comes from ( except for 1st plane code points ).
 Thus, nothing means 1st plane, 1 means 2nd plane and so on.
 For example, 0x**1**1f4a means code point comes from the 2nd plane and so on.
 Awesome!

-&#x2020; A variable width encoding is when in order to represent one code point, the encoding would sometimes use 1 byte but some other types 2 or more bytes.
+&#x2020; A variable width encoding is when in order to represent a single code point, the encoding would sometimes use 1 byte but some other times 2 or more bytes.
 In formal writing the bytes are also sometimes referred to as _units_.
 Thus, in a variable width encoding some units are going to be _singletons_, which by themselves represent a single code point, some are going to be _lead units_, which come first in a multi-unit sequence, and _trail units_, which come afterwards in a multi-unit sequence.
 The reason `UTF-8` is considered a variable width encoding is because